☛ Rooster and I meet in April 2017. We immediately become lovers.

 In the pegging scene of Architecture Porn, Rooster lays on his stomach.
 When Rooster and I had both talked about our boundaries in France, before the filming of Architecture Porn, Rooster told me that doggy style was a position that they only practiced if they felt intimate with someone.
 Rooster had then proposed, that same evening, to practice doggy style with them, saying that with me, they felt it would be OK.
 That night, I preferred that we do not practice it.

 Our sexual boundaries depend on the context in which we have sex, and on the partners we have sex with.
 Rooster did not want to be penetrated doggy style on a shooting with Heidi Switch, who they did not know.
 This boundary has of course been respected.
-On the other hand, Rooster was keen on practicing doggy style together with me.
+On the other hand, Rooster was keen on practicing doggy style together with me, two months after we met.

 ☛ Why I find deeply revolting the way Rooster instrumentalizes #MeToo